longtengmcu/USB-HOST-driver-4G-rndis-device/README.md

 # STM32 USB HOST driver 4G rndis device #

 It use RT-Thread 3.1.3 operating system, MCU is the stm32F429, the board is the apollo STM32F429 evk.
 The 4G module model is L501 it designed by the Shang Hai mobiletek.
+The project open used the IAR please.

 ## Overview ##